Home — Modular ADU vs. Block-Built

 Manufactured and Modular Tiny Homes Costs in Florida

-At first glance, many homeowners expect prefab ADUs to cost far less than stick-built units.
-In reality, once you factor in permitting, site work, utilities, delivery, and finish materials, the overall costs often come out similar, especially for larger ADUs.
+At first glance, many homeowners expect prefab ADUs to cost far less than block-built units.
+In reality, once you factor in permitting, site work, utilities, delivery, foundation requirements, and finish materials, the overall costs often come out similar, especially for larger ADUs.
 For very small units, pre-designed prefab models may be cost-effective, but only if they fit the lot without major adjustments.

 Manufactured and Modular Tiny Home Timeline

 One of the biggest selling points of prefab ADUs is speed.
-On-site construction can often be completed in just a few weeks, compared to several months for traditional stick-built construction.
+On-site assembly can often be completed in just a few weeks, compared to several months for traditional block-built construction.
 However, the total project timeline still depends on factory production schedules and permitting.
 In Florida, homeowners should expect 2–3 months for permits, plus another 4–6 months for factory build and delivery.
-While installation may take only a few days to a few weeks once delivered, the overall move-in timeline is often similar to stick-built ADUs.
+While installation may take only a few days to a few weeks once delivered, the overall move-in timeline is often similar to block-built ADUs.

 Another consideration: prefab manufacturers typically have limited production capacity.
 With demand growing, homeowners may face long wait times before their unit is even scheduled for build.

-Comparing Valuation and Financing: Manufactured vs. Stick-Built Tiny Home
+Comparing Valuation and Financing: Manufactured vs. Block-Built Tiny Home

 ADUs can boost your property’s value, but how much depends on the construction type.
-Stick-built tiny homes usually appraise higher because they can be designed to seamlessly match the primary home with the same rooflines, siding, and finishes.
-Lenders and buyers often view stick-built ADUs as more “permanent” and valuable.
+Block-built tiny homes usually appraise higher because they can be designed to seamlessly match the primary home with the same rooflines, exterior finishes, and structural integrity.
+Lenders and buyers often view block-built ADUs as more permanent and durable, which can positively influence valuation.

 Manufactured ADUs, on the other hand, may face challenges.
-They often require raised or non-standard foundations, which can create a different look compared to the main house.
-While some buyers may not mind, appraisers and lenders usually do, and that perception can affect both financing options and resale value.
-In Florida, where hurricane codes and property aesthetics matter, this difference can be significant.
+They often require specialized foundations or structural anchoring systems, which can create a different visual and appraisal profile compared to the main house.
+While some buyers may not mind, appraisers and lenders typically evaluate these classifications carefully, and that perception can affect both financing options and resale value.
+In Florida, where hurricane codes and structural resilience matter, this distinction can be significant.

 Financing Considerations in Florida